iriskotsinas/TDDD27-CrossFit-BookingSystem/README.md

 ***

 ## Technological specification
 The MEVN stack is used in this project.
+The frontend is developed in JavaScript and the backend is developed in TypeScript.

 ### Frontend / Client framework
 - Vue.js